Vaibhav-Hariani/CS-CHESS-2025/flowcharts/flowcharts.md

 Flowcharts let us take large, complex problems, and break them down into chunks.

-In the context of computer science, we can use these to think about how to implement our goals into code.
+Note: In the context of computer science, we can use these to think about how to implement our goals into code.

 [comment]: # (!!!)